jnozzi/cocoadev.com/markdown/HighlightButtonsLikeDLandAB.md

 You're right.
 The only reason I asked is because his reasoning, in one of his blog posts, was that when Liger, or whatever the heck it will be, comes out, it may allow scaling of objects in the visual field, which would blow up anything and everything on screen.
 If our controls are made with Photoshop, and look nice now, will they still look good at 500x on an Apple 20-foot Cinema display (or something like it), when the OS is scaling everything on the screen?

 *And without those pretty controls, we're reduce to using stock controls or drawing things that look like the Windows interface because small-time developers have little recourse.
 I know *I* can't spend months figuring out how to do some of the (rather nice) custom controls I've got in my apps in all vector graphics.
 Sure, Core Image makes it easier to do a lot of stuff, but only if you take the (high investment in) time to learn it and graphics concepts in general.
 Feh!
 I don't have the time or patience.
-If Liger has a much more detailed 'kit' (like General/CoreUI or something) that lets us easily apply pretty shiny gradients to any shape and many many other important custom control effects, more small-time developers would adopt the practice - I know I would try.*
+If Liger has a much more detailed 'kit' (like CoreUI or something) that lets us easily apply pretty shiny gradients to any shape and many many other important custom control effects, more small-time developers would adopt the practice - I know I would try.*

 The differences from the point of an end user shouldn't be underestimated - if I want my system highlight colour to be bright pink then your app should conform to that.
 Apple don't all the time, but I think they should.
 Less code is cool, but not when it detracts from functionality.